sndaba/sndaba/README.md

 ### Hi there 👋

+I'm Simi.
+Welcome to my Github.
+I work on Machine Learning, Data Science using Python and R programming.
+Have a look at my repositories.

 <!--
 **sndaba/sndaba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.